Woronora Heights

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 22 active transport stops operating within Woronora Heights, consisting of a mix of buses.
-These stops are served by 13 individual routes, collectively providing 418 weekly passenger trips.
+Public transport analysis reveals 22 active transport stops operating within Woronora Heights, comprising a mix of buses.
+These stops are serviced by 13 individual routes, collectively providing 418 weekly passenger trips.
 Transport accessibility is rated as excellent, with residents typically located 163 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward - car remains the dominant mode at 92%.
-Vehicle ownership averages 2.2 per dwelling, above the regional average.
+As a primarily residential area, most residents commute outward, and the car remains the dominant mode at 92%.
+Vehicle ownership averages 2.2 per dwelling, which is above the regional average.
 A high 43.3% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Service frequency averages 59 trips per day across all routes, equating to approximately 19 weekly trips per individual stop.